vengodelsur/awesome-machine-learning/README.md

 * [Dash](https://github.com/plotly/dash) - A framework for creating analytical web applications built on top of Plotly.js, React, and Flask
 * [Dora](https://github.com/nathanepstein/dora) - Tools for exploratory data analysis in Python.
 * [emcee](https://github.com/dfm/emcee) - The Python ensemble sampling toolkit for affine-invariant MCMC.
+* [folium](https://github.com/python-visualization/folium) - folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the Leaflet.js library.
+Manipulate your data in Python, then visualize it in a Leaflet map via folium.
 * [ggfortify](https://github.com/sinhrks/ggfortify) - Unified interface to ggplot2 popular R packages.
 * [ggplot](https://github.com/yhat/ggpy) - Same API as ggplot2 for R. **[Deprecated]**
 * [HDBScan](https://github.com/lmcinnes/hdbscan) - implementation of the hdbscan algorithm in Python - used for clustering